 That first hour proved to be critical.
 Lilly was rushed to the neonatal intensive care unit (NICU) and taken into surgery; the infant had a severely blocked bowel and needed a part of her small intestine removed—a procedure that, according to doctors, she shouldn’t have survived.

-After evaluating the circumstances and symptoms, experts determined that Lilly had Cystic Fibrosis, a lung disease that affects the digestive system as well as other organs.
-Lilly spent her first nine weeks in the NICU, has endured another four surgeries.
+After evaluating the circumstances and symptoms, doctors determined that Lilly had Cystic Fibrosis, a lung disease that affects the digestive system as well as other organs.
+Lilly spent her first nine weeks in the NICU and endured another four surgeries.
 Even today, she undergoes hours of daily breathing treatments and takes several medications.
-Additionally, she still has regular cystic fibrosis checkups at least every three months.
+She still has regular Cystic Fibrosis checkups at least every three months.
 Her daily treatments will be a constant in her life, but luckily, so will CaringBridge.

-Lilly’s journey has been inspirational to others within her community.
-“I had met some new families from my son’s school and a couple of them read a lot of Lilly’s past journal entries on CaringBridge,” Heather remembers.
+Lilly’s journey has inspired others within her community.
+“I had met some new families from my son’s school and a couple of them read a lot of Lilly’s past Journal entries on CaringBridge,” Heather remembers.
 “Independently, both came up to me and told me how my positivity during this trial was encouraging to them.
 That meant so much to me and I hope one day Lilly can look back at my entries and people’s messages to her and be encouraged herself and see how far she’s come!”

 A Full and Wonderful Life

 Although Lilly lives with Cystic Fibrosis every day, it hasn’t slowed her down.
-Today, Lilly lives a full life—swimming with her brother at the pool, playing dress-up, going on pony rides, and just being a five-year-old.
+Lilly lives a full life—swimming with her brother at the pool, playing dress-up, going on pony rides and just being a five-year-old.
 Cystic Fibrosis hasn’t stopped Lilly or her family from enjoying the world.